mannyray/fractalMapping/README.md

 </a>
 </h2>

 This feature is similar to regularFractal, except now the optimal mappings from 16 by 16 reduced blocks to 8 by 8 blocks can include rotation in addition to scaling and grayscale shift.
 The mappings now also need to store how the 16 by 16 block was rotated.
-This adds an addition 2 bits per 8 by 8 block.
+This adds an additional 2 bits per 8 by 8 block.
 A very negligible cost given that the decompressed image now looks much better than regularFractal(look at the lips and eyes).

 ![image](sample_images/regularWithRotation.png)
 <h2>